IRONMAN Triathlon SERIES

 Full-distance IRONMAN races take place over a total of 140.6 miles – a 2.4-mile swim, a 112-mile bike and a 26.2-mile run (a marathon).

-IRONMAN 70.3 distances take place over exactly that total difference – which is made up of a 1.2-mile swim, a 56-mile bike ad a 13.1-mile run.
+IRONMAN 70.3 distances take place over exactly half of the ‘full’ – which is made up of a 1.2-mile swim, a 56-mile bike ad a 13.1-mile run.
 The ‘70.3’ name – which is a trademark – refers to the total number of miles covered across the three disciplines.

 The IRONMAN Group also has another, less well-known series of races in the shape of the 5150 Triathlon Series.
 These races take place over the classic Olympic distance – a 1.5km swim, 40km bike ride and a 10km run.